NUECE420/NUECE420.github.io/readme.md

 Jiazhang Wang
 Mail: JiazhangWang2024 (a) u.northwestern.edu

 Office hours:  TBD.

 ### Policies
-* *Grading:* Homeworks are worth 80% of the grade and the Final is worth 20% of the grade.
-Each homework consists of a coding and a technical writeup.
+* *Grading:* Homeworks are worth 80% of the grade, and there will be 5 homework assignments worth 12.5% of your grade each.
+Assignments will consist of a coding and a technical writeup.
 Your coding must be correct, and your writeup must be clearly written.
-The final exam will be open-book and open-notes, but you may not discuss the test with anyone or consult with others.
+The Final is worth 20% of the grade and will be open-book and open-notes, but you may not discuss the test with anyone or consult with others.
 100%-95% is an A, 95%-90% is an A-, 89%-85% is B, 84%-80% is B-, 79%-70% is C, 69%-60% is D.

 * *When and Where to Submit Assignments:*  Your matlab code and a PDF writeup report for each assignment must be submitted on [Canvas](http://www.it.northwestern.edu/education/login.html) by 11:59pm on the due date.